-A superb stone-built, semi-detached cottage, located in the hamlet of Rhydlydan, close to the delightful Victorian town of Betws-y-Coed on the edge of the Snowdonia National Park.
+A superb stone-built former chapel house, located in the hamlet of Rhydlydan, close to the delightful Victorian town of Betws-y-Coed on the edge of the Snowdonia National Park.

 Set over three floors, this Rhyslydan cottage benefits from pretty views of the beautiful surrounding greenery, and provides an ideal base for families and friends looking to explore this wonderful region of Wales.